-Letlhogonolo Sello is currently enrolled for a BSc Honours Degree in Botany at the University of Johannesburg.
+Letlhogonolo Sello is currently enrolled for a Masters Degree in Botany at the University of Johannesburg.
 She is working on a DNA barcoding project with the aim of creating a DNA barcode reference library for commercially-traded herbal products in South Africa.
 Her interests lie in DNA barcoding, biodiversity and conservation.

 She is a Microbiology Practical Demonstrator for second-year students at the University of Johannesburg and volunteers as a Math and Natural Sciences tutor for Grade 8 & 9 learners at Rantailane Secondary School in Ga-Rankuwa, Tshwane West.